Mambo No. 5 in A

 Voice Leading

-The bass line moves through A to D (ascending perfect fourth), D to A (descending perfect fourth).
+The bass line moves through A to D (ascending perfect fourth).
 The root motion by larger intervals (fourths and fifths) gives each chord change a strong, decisive character.
-When the progression loops, the bass returns from A to A by unison.
+When the progression loops, the bass returns from D to A by perfect fourth.

 Scales for Improvisation